arturoalcibia/arturoalcibia.github.io/_projects/2018-12-01-maya-api-motion-blur-deformer.md

 ---
 layout: post
-title: Maya | Motion Blur deformer subtitle :
+title: Maya - Motion Blur deformer
+img: /assets/project/motionBlur.jpg
-tags: [Maya, c++]
+tag: [Maya, c++]
-author: Arturo Alcibia
-comments : True
-icon: assets/project/motionBlur.jpg
 ---
 This deformer creates a motion blur-like effect on the geometry based on its vertex velocity.
 Below you can see the deformer in action with some animation examples.

 {% include vimeo-player.html id="308612811" %}

 ---

 ## Functionality

 This deformer creates a motion blur-like effect on the geometry based on its vertex velocity.